Blend fresh herbs and spices to make amazing Pumpkin Soup. Quick and easy to make with an electric pressure cooker. Ready to serve in just 30 minutes.

 This soup became a healthy vegan soup.

 Instead of cream cheese, I added coconut milk.
 And instead of white beans, I used red lentils.
+They are better than green lentils in this recipe.

 Apples in the soup give a hint of sweetness.
 The fresh herbs and spices enhance the flavor of pumpkin.
 All together, the ingredients make a flavorful combination.